Catharsis, Closure or Both

 I never had much love for

 school.
-I was ready to drop out
+I was ready to drop out in second grade but somehow hung

 Saturday night I stood in my fourth-grade classroom for the first time in 48 years.
 A young girl conducted an alumni tour.
 I said, out loud, unfiltered, "I was sitting here when they told us Kennedy was shot."